TheArturthur/CoppermindScraper/Cosmere/Connection.md

 ### Ascension
 Connection has an influence on who can or cannot Ascend as the holder of a certain Shard, and Connection to a Shard is required to Ascend.
 Improper Connection decreases the vessel's ability to control the powers and weakens the vessel's power.
 Connection to an opposing Shard makes it more difficult to maintain Ascension.
 Proper Ascension can happen either forged artificially or driven by a natural inclination towards the Shard's intent.

+## Trivia
+Connection is vaguely inspired by the Jungian idea of the , in which all minds are ultimately connected together in a great Collective unconscious, which underpins and surrounds the unconscious mind.
+Ideas and archetypes exist within this unconscious mind, and can filter into the conscious mind.
+Brandon Sanderson used this as inspiration, with beings being Connected by an unconscious "force" manifested through social relations and other such relations.

 https://coppermind.net/wiki/Connection